vrajraval90/delta-demo/README.md

 # delta-demo
-this is a demo for Git &amp; Github class
+t.his is a demo for Git &amp; Github class